Luno is a South African founded Cryptocurrency exchange based in London that supports bitcoin, ethereum, and bitcoin cash trading.

 Luno has a mandatory KYC verification rule to enable deposits and withdrawals on its platform.

-The limit to how much you can buy or sell depends on the quality of your identity verification which is divided into the following levels:
+The limit to how much you can buy or sell depends on the quality of your identity verification classified under the following levels:

-Luno has a knowledge hub that provides basic information on the exchange and its services.
-The platform also has a dedicated email support team to attend to inquiries and requests made by users.
+Also, Luno has a knowledge hub that provides essential information on the exchange and its services.
+In addition, the platform has a dedicated email support team to attend to inquiries and requests made by users.

 Frequently Asked Questions About Luno